 Current Conditions

 Species sensitivity screening is a procedure that identifies or confirms the most sensitive or most appropriate test species for aquatic toxicity monitoring use.
 A statewide consistent procedure for conducting species sensitivity screening has not been established.
-Section 4 of the SIP and the Technical Support Document (U.S. EPA, 1991) contain some direction to Regional Water Boards for conducting species sensitivity screening, and Regional Water Board Basin plans also provide additional direction.
+Section 4 of the SIP and the Technical Support Document (U.S. EPA, 1991) contain some direction to Regional Water Boards for conducting species sensitivity screening, and Regional Water Board basin plans also provide additional direction.

 Section 4 of the SIP contains the following direction for conducting species sensitivity screening: “At least three test species with approved test protocols shall be used to measure compliance with the toxicity objective.
 If possible, the test species shall include a vertebrate, an invertebrate, and an aquatic plant.
 After a screening period, monitoring may be reduced to the most sensitive species.”

-Currently, six out of the nine Regional Water Boards refer to the use of the most sensitive species for routine monitoring in their Basin plans.
+Currently, six out of the nine Regional Water Boards refer to the use of the most sensitive species for routine monitoring in their basin plans.
 The North Coast, San Francisco Bay, and Los Angeles Regional Water Boards have some language that specifies which species to use in either an acute or a chronic screening process.
 The San Francisco Regional Water Board also includes the following language, “[t]hus far, no one test species has consistently been the most sensitive to all discharges.
 This strongly supports the current approach of requiring screening using several test species.”

-The Central Coast, Colorado River, and San Diego Regional Water Boards have the following language in their respective Basin plans: “Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, bioassays of appropriate duration, or other appropriate methods as specified by the Regional Board.”
+The Central Coast, Colorado River, and San Diego Regional Water Boards have the following language in their respective basin plans: “Compliance with this objective will be determined by use of indicator organisms, analyses of species diversity, population density, growth anomalies, bioassays of appropriate duration, or other appropriate methods as specified by the Regional Board.”
 The “analyses of species diversity” language seems to be the most detailed language provided to guide their species sensitivity screening procedures.

 A review of representative non-storm water NPDES permits from each of the regions found that species sensitivity screening is conducted in a variety of ways.
 Some permits state that dischargers must use the species demonstrating the highest percent effect for the most sensitive species.
 Other permits indicate that dischargers must use the species demonstrating the lowest No Observable Effect Concentration (NOEC) and/or Inhibition Concentration of 25% (IC25) value from previous monitoring events as the most sensitive species.
 In some cases, the permit states that the selection of the most sensitive species was up to the discretion of the Executive Officer.
 Some permits rely on multi-species testing for routine chronic or acute toxicity tests, rather than a single species determined through species sensitivity screening.